 The typical tour lasts about two hours, but you're never far from an exit, should you need to leave.

 Those who'd like more of an adventure can take the Carolyn's-Mothers tour, which concludes with a belly crawl through Mothers Cave and exit through the Squeeze.
 Wear layers and old clothes for this, and expect to be dirty from head to toe, afterward!
+A knit cap helps protect the head from bumps.

 Kids and the kids at heart can have a blast exploring passages on a tour.
 Kids should be supervised by an accompanying adult, and they need to be able to use ladders safely-- they should not be carried.